TechSnazzy/sean-blog/_posts/2023-07-27-complete-jekyll-setup.md

 author: Sean Morrison
 ---

-## Complete Guide to Getting Up and Running with Jekyll

 ## Intro

 Hello.
 Here’s a complete guide on how I setup my Jekyll site and pushed it to Github to run as a Github Pages site.
 I’ll describe this step by step from scratch.
 I’ll also cover how to create some posts to get you started.